Land ownership transfer

 - land ownership transfers to the acquiring authority

-- the acquiring authority must give you a compensation notice, including the Valuer General’s determination of compensation, within 45 days.
+The acquiring authority must then give you a compensation notice, including the Valuer General’s determination of compensation, within 45 days.

 If the land was your main residence or business, you can generally stay there for three months unless the acquiring authority’s responsible minister approves a shorter timeframe.